lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Then, let us add some commands to the *input.lammps* file to control the building of the neighbor lists:
+    Then, let us add some commands to the *input.lammps* file to measure the evolution of the charges during the simulation:

-..  code-block:: lammps

-    neighbor 0.5 bin
-    neigh_modify every 5 delay 0 check yes

-..  container:: justify

-    Since the charges will evolve during the simulation, let us extract it using *variable* commands:

 ..  code-block:: lammps